What is Sublocade and how is it used?

 General information about SUBLOCADE

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-This Medication Guide summarizes important information about SUBLOCADE.
-If you would like more information talk with your healthcare provider.
-You can ask your healthcare provider for information that is written for healthcare professionals.
+You can ask your doctor or pharmacist for information that is written for healthcare professionals.

 What are the ingredients in SUBLOCADE?